pietergheysens/azuredevopslabs/labs/azuredevops/pullrequests/readme.md

 - [Visual Studio Code](https://code.visualstudio.com/) with the C# extension installed.

 - [Azure Repos Extension](https://marketplace.visualstudio.com/items?itemName=argutec.argutec-azure-repos) for Visual Studio Code

-- This lab requires you to complete task 1 from the [prerequisite instructions](../prereq).

 - The [Git lab](../git) is required to be completed as a prerequisite for this lab.